 As the former Outreach Director for Brightmoor Alliance, Joe worked with the Community Development Advocates of Detroit to lead the land use and quality of life planning process that resulted in the “Restore the ‘Moor” neighborhood-based framework.
 Joe also worked with Southwest Housing Solutions to coordinate a workforce development job training program with a special focus on deconstruction, weatherization, and landscaping.

-Passionate about creating community-based solutions to address community-identified needs, Joe has launched several social enterprises, including Restorin’ E. Warren, a business and community association that recently acquired 40,000 sq ft of retail along E. Warren and is committed to facilitating continued growth along the E. Warren commercial corridor from Mack to Alter and assisted the Motor City Grounds Crew in the creation of the E. Warren Tool Library that provides much needed home repair resources, workshops, and equipment to support neighborhood projects.
+Passionate about creating community-based solutions to address community-identified needs, Joe has assisted and launched several social enterprises, including Restorin’ E. Warren, a business and community association that recently acquired 75,000 sq ft of retail along E. Warren and is committed to facilitating continued growth along the E. Warren commercial corridor from Mack to Alter and assisted the Motor City Grounds Crew in the creation of the E. Warren Tool Library that provides much needed home repair resources, workshops, and equipment to support neighborhood projects.

 Joe holds a Masters Degree in Community Development from the University of Detroit Mercy and lives in the East English Village Neighborhood with his wife Dana and their 2 dogs, Rosco and Rocket.